 - Pain and fever medicines that have acetaminophen

-- Aspirin and over-the-counter pain and fever medicines (NSAIDs or nonsteroidal anti-inflammatory drugs)
+- Aspirin and over-the-counter pain and fever medicines (NSAIDs or nonsteroidal anti-inflammatory medicines)

 - Anabolic steroids, man-made medicines that are like the male sex hormone testosterone